joebew42/ex_chat/README.md

 ### TODO

 - Try to decouple the `WebSocketClient` from the Application Domain (think if it could be useful to introduce the concept of use cases, or actions, for validate_access_token, subscribe_client, join_chatroom and send_message_to_chatroom)
-- Should the `WebSocketClient` be renamed in [`WebSocketController`](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) ?

 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity
 - Find a way to document the websocket API
 - Try to split the [API, the Server and the Application Logic](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) in the `UserSessions` and in the `ChatRooms` module